1993 Munster Senior Hurling Championship final

-The 1993 Munster Senior Hurling Championship Final was a hurling match played on Sunday 4 July 1993 at the Gaelic Grounds in Limerick.
+The 1993 Munster Senior Hurling Championship final was a hurling match played on Sunday 4 July 1993 at the Gaelic Grounds in Limerick.
 It was contested by Tipperary and Clare.
-Tipperary captained by Michael O'Meara and managed by "Babs" Keating won the game by 3-27 to 2-12.
-Tipperary played the game in yellow jerseys with Clare wearing blue jerseys.
+Tipperary, captained by Michael O'Meara and managed by Babs Keating, won the game by 3-27 to 2-12.
+Tipperary played the game in yellow jerseys, with Clare wearing blue jerseys.

+Match

+Summary

 The match has become known for the moment when Nicky English smiled after scoring a point for Tipperary late in the second half.
 Clare accused him of laughing at them as Tipperary ran out easy winners.
-English denied that he had laughed and that it was just an innocent smile to Declan Ryan who had delayed the initial pass to him.
+English denied that he had laughed and that it was just an innocent smile to Declan Ryan, who had delayed the initial pass to him.